Online Maximum Matching with Recourse: Online matching in the edge arrival/departure model

+\begin{theorem} The competitive ratio online matching with $k$ edge-recourse in the limited departure model is at least $\frac{k^2-3k+6}{k^2-4k+7}$, for all even $k\geq 4$. \end{theorem}

-\begin{proof}[Proof of Theorem~\ref{thm:k.geq.6}] First, we observe that for $k = 4$, the expression $\frac{k^2-3k+6}{k^2-4k+7}$ is equal to $10/7$, which is precisely the value obtained in Theorem~\ref{thm:departure.k_equal_4}.
+\begin{proof} First, we observe that for $k = 4$, the expression $\frac{k^2-3k+6}{k^2-4k+7}$ is equal to $10/7$, which is precisely the value obtained in Theorem~\ref{thm:departure.k_equal_4}.
 Therefore, it suffices to prove the result for even $k \geq 6$.

-The proof generalizes the ideas behind the proof of Theorem~\ref{thm:departure.k_equal_4}.
-More precisely, by way of contradiction, we consider an algorithm that claims to have a competitive ratio at most $\frac{k^2-3k+6 - \epsilon}{k^2-4k+7}$ for some sufficiently small $\epsilon > 0$.
-We will show that the adversary can force the algorithm into a final configuration of ratio strictly greater than $\frac{k^2-3k+6 - \epsilon}{k^2-4k+7}$, which is a contradiction.
+The proof generalizes the ideas behind the proof of Theorem~\ref{thm:departure.k_equal_4}, and in particular the concept of a game between the online algorithm and the adversary.
+Again, we suppose that the online algorithm has competitive ratio at most $\frac{k^2-3k+6 - \epsilon}{k^2-4k+7}$ for arbitrarily small $\epsilon > 0$.
+We will then show that the adversary can eventually force the algorithm to a competitive ratio at least $\frac{k^2-3k+6}{k^2-4k+7}$, thus leading to a contradiction.

-We describe the current configuration by variables $v,w,x,y,a_4, a_6, \dots, a_k$ which count the number of certain specific strings as follows (see Figure~\ref{fig:lb_arr_dep_k_general}):